 Reporting issuers in Canada are subject to governance standards and continuous disclosure obligations under securities laws and stock exchange rules.

-This Update discusses relevant governance and disclosure rule updates and related guidance for the upcoming 2022 annual reporting and proxy season, including with respect to board diversity, executive pay and environmental, social and governance (ESG) issues.
+This Update discusses relevant governance and disclosure rule updates and related guidance for the upcoming 2023 annual reporting and proxy season, including with respect to continuous disclosure, board diversity, executive pay and environmental, social and governance (ESG) issues.

 This Update does not provide a comprehensive description of the documents referenced below.
 These documents should be reviewed when preparing this year’s annual reporting and proxy materials.

 Highlights of Relevant Updates and Guidance

 The following are highlights of the updates and guidance regarding disclosure and proxy rules for the 2023 annual reporting and proxy season, described in more detail below.

 1. On December 1, 2022, the OSC published Staff Notice 51-734 Corporate Finance Branch 2022 Annual Report, which summarizes key disclosure trends and guidance coming out of the OSC’s annual continuous disclosure review program.
 Key focuses of the OSC’s 2022 continuous disclosure review were MD&A deficiencies (including those relating to the requirement to update previously issued forward-looking information and discussion of variances in operations), the use of non-GAAP and other financial measures, overly promotional press releases, timely filing of material contracts, diversity disclosure, related-party transactions/cross financial interests, disclosure considerations pertaining to the war in Ukraine, syndicated mortgages, filing reports of exempt distribution and the crypto asset industry (including the applicable statutory regime).